The 1900s ‘Touch of blue’ corset that I made recently was the first 1900s corset that I’ve finished, but it wasn’t the first that I started.

 I had green on my mind thanks to Lauren’s version, so I picked a silk taffeta in pale spring green, and a midweight herringbone twill cotton for backing and support.

-Lauren had mentioned that she must have measured wrong, because hers came out quite small.
+Lauren had mentioned that she must have measured wrong, because her 1900s corset came out quite small.
 So I measured very carefully, and checked the pattern very carefully, and was a little generous in picking my size.

 I flat lined everything, sewed everything together, added stunt bones, and a stunt lacing strip, and tried on the corset.